awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

  For more information about the supported Windows platforms, see [ Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-capacity-reservations.html#capacity-reservations-platforms) in the *Amazon EC2 User Guide for Windows Instances*\.

-## Capacity Reservation Limits<a name="capacity-reservations-limits"></a>
+## Capacity Reservation limits<a name="capacity-reservations-limits"></a>

 The number of instances for which you are allowed to reserve capacity is based on your account's On\-Demand Instance limit\.
 You can reserve capacity for as many instances as that limit allows, minus the number of instances that are already running\.

-## Capacity Reservation Limitations and Restrictions<a name="capacity-reservations-limitations"></a>
+## Capacity Reservation limitations and restrictions<a name="capacity-reservations-limitations"></a>

 Before you create Capacity Reservations, take note of the following limitations and restrictions\.
 + Active and unused Capacity Reservations count toward your On\-Demand Instance limits
 + Capacity Reservations are not transferable from one AWS account to another\.
 However, you can share Capacity Reservations with other AWS accounts\.
-For more information, see [Working with Shared Capacity Reservations](capacity-reservation-sharing.md)\.
+For more information, see [Working with shared Capacity Reservations](capacity-reservation-sharing.md)\.
 + Zonal Reserved Instance billing discounts do not apply to Capacity Reservations
 + Capacity Reservations can't be created in placement groups
 + Capacity Reservations can't be used with Dedicated Hosts